BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Experiments

-\textbf{Baselines} As BCTR is a one-stage SGG method, we primarily compare it with current one-stage SGG methods, which are mainly based on transformers \cite{li2022sgtr, khandelwal2022iterative, cong2023reltr, shit2022relationformer, he2023toward}.
-Additionally, we also compare our method with some representative two-stage methods \cite{li2021bipartite, tang2020unbiased, zellers2018neural, zhang2019graphical}.
-Although current one-stage methods do not specifically address the long-tail problem, previous studies have reported their results with existing statistical-based unbiased training (e.g., bi-level sampling \cite{li2021bipartite}) or inference (e.g., logit adjustment \cite{menon2020long}) methods.
-We also report our method with statistical-based unbiased methods for further comparison.
+Since BCTR is a one-stage SGG method, we primarily compare it with other current one-stage methods, which are mainly transformer-based~\cite{li2022sgtr, khandelwal2022iterative, cong2023reltr, shit2022relationformer, he2023toward}.
+Additionally, we compare our method with several representative two-stage methods~\cite{li2021bipartite, tang2020unbiased, zellers2018neural, zhang2019graphical}.
+Although existing one-stage methods do not specifically tackle the long-tail problem, previous studies have reported results using statistical-based unbiased training (\textit{e.g.}, bi-level sampling~\cite{li2021bipartite}) or inference (\textit{e.g.}, logit adjustment~\cite{menon2020long}) techniques.
+For further comparison, we also report our method's performance with these statistical-based unbiased approaches.